pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/signatures.md

 The following topics are addressed:

 * Proper specification of Timestamp and Third Party Confirmation signatures.
-* Signature Type ranges and usage flags.
+* Signature Type ranges and Key Usage flags.
+    * Authentication Signatures
 * Deprecation of Signature and Key Expiration Time subpackets in favour of a new Subject Validity Period subpacket.
 * Cumulation of Signatures.
     * Unhashed Subpacket Deduplication.